Cheviot Hills

-The Cheviot Hills (/ˈtʃiːviət/), or sometimes The Cheviots, are a range of uplands straddling the Anglo-Scottish border between Northumberland and the Scottish Borders.
+The Cheviot Hills or Cheviots are a range of uplands straddling the Anglo-Scottish border between Northumberland and the Scottish Borders.
 The English section is within the Northumberland National Park.
 The range includes The Cheviot (the highest hill), plus Hedgehope Hill to the east, Windy Gyle to the west, and Cushat Law and Bloodybush Edge to the south.

 The hills are sometimes considered a part of the Southern Uplands of Scotland as they adjoin the uplands to the north.
 Since the Pennine Way runs through the region, the hills are also considered a part of the northern Pennines although they are separated from the Cheviot Hills by the Tyne Gap, part of which lies within the southern extent of the Northumberland National Park.

 The Cheviot Hills are primarily associated with geological activity from approximately 480 to 360 million years ago, when the continents of Avalonia and Laurentia collided, resulting in extensive volcanic activity (the Caledonian orogeny) which created a granite outcrop surrounded by lava flows.

 The area enjoys a general right to roam under both the English Countryside and Rights of Way Act 2000 and the Scottish Land Reform (Scotland) Act 2003.

 The Southern Cheviots include the Otterburn Training Area, the UK's largest firing range, where the Ministry of Defence train up to 30,000 soldiers a year.

 The area is the traditional home of the Cheviot sheep breed.
 It is also the home of Cheviot primitive feral goats, classified as a "Native Breed at Risk".

 Description

-The Cheviot is the highest hill in the range at 2674 ft.
-Other notable tops are Hedgehope Hill, Windy Gyle, Cushat Law and Bloodybush Edge.
-Of the hills mentioned, only Windy Gyle has its summit on the border.
-The rest are all within England.
+The Cheviot is the highest hill in the range, and in the whole of Northumberland, at 815 m.
+Other notable tops are Hedgehope Hill (714 m), Windy Gyle (619 m), Cushat Law (616 m) and Bloodybush Edge (610 m).
+Of the hills mentioned, only Windy Gyle has its summit on the border; the rest are all within England.
 The English section is protected within the Northumberland National Park.

 Although many of the summits top 500 m, most have a relatively low prominence.
 Only three rise 150 m or more above the surrounding terrain: The Cheviot itself, Shillhope Law and Housedon Hill, a small northern outlier (see Marilyn).
-To the south-west the Cheviots merge into the Kielder Forest group of hills.
+To the southwest the Cheviots merge into the Kielder Forest group of hills.